 Welcome.
 This course is an introduction to Environmental Science and the study of our relationship to the natural environment.
-We will study subjects such as ecology, climatology, and geology.
+We will study environmental issues related to conservation and ecology.
 We will also study different resource management strategies that will include information from both the natural sciences (i.e. biology, physics, chemistry, etc.) and the social sciences (i.e. economics, politics, ethics, etc.).
 An aim of this course is to gain an understanding of human impact on the environment and how it has changed as civilization has evolved.
 In this course we will define practical applications in preserving biodiversity, protecting landscapes, sustainable resources, and the actions that must be taken to ensure our environment can continue to support us.
+We will also explore the impact of cultural beliefs and ethics behind decisions related to policy making and a sustainable future.